 - Complete the details and select the appropriate arrangements for each paper.

 (If a paper is not listed, contact your Course Co‑ordinators or Lecturers to find out whether an examination has been set and if the department is running the examination internally.
 If it is an internal examination, refer to the “Applying for alternative arrangements for tests and internal examinations” section on this page).

 - Check your portal notification for confirmation that the application has been received.

 Changes are rarely granted and only approved in exceptional circumstances.
-For more information please visit Examination Information
+For more information, visit:

-Check with the departments you are studying in to find out the details of your terms tests and then complete an application, which can be downloaded from this page.
-Please ensure you return your application to Disability Information & Support at least 10 days prior to your terms test.
+Check with the departments you are studying in to find out the details of your tests and internal examinations, then complete an application form:

 Internal assessment and attendance

-You may be eligible for Special Consideration in final examinations if you consider that your performance in any final examination has been seriously impaired by illness or other exceptional circumstances beyond your control at the time of, or in the 14 days immediately prior to the examination.
+You may be eligible for Special Consideration in final examinations if you think your performance in any final examination has been seriously impaired by illness or other exceptional circumstances beyond your control at the time of, or in the 14 days immediately prior to, the examination.

 For further information, visit the Special Consideration in Final Examinations page: